 - Season with ⅛ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

-- Add 2 cups cooked Japanese short-grain rice and break the big chunks of rice into smaller pieces.
+- Add 2 cups cooked Japanese short-grain rice (cooled).
+Break up the chunks of rice with a spatula.

-- When combined well, add 3–4 Tbsp of the tomato sauce and mix well.
-Make sure to save some sauce for topping.
+- When the rice and ingredients are combined well, add 3–4 Tbsp of the tomato ketchup sauce and mix well.
+Make sure to save some sauce for the topping.
 Divide the fried rice in 2 portions.

-- Start with the first omurice.
-Crack 2 eggs in a small bowl and add 1 Tbsp milk and a pinch of salt.
+- Make one omurice at a time.
+First, crack 2 eggs in a small bowl and add 1 Tbsp milk and a pinch of salt.
 Whisk it all together.

-- Heat another frying pan over medium high heat and add 1 Tbsp butter.
-Swirl around and when it’s melted, add the beaten egg.
+- Heat another frying pan over medium-high heat and add 1 Tbsp butter.
+Swirl the pan to distribute the melted butter, then add the beaten egg.

-- Quickly swirl around with chopsticks.
-When the mixture is set but still runny, add one portion of ketchup rice in the middle.
-If you feel the pan is getting too hot, remove the pan from the heat and put on top of the damp towel.
+- Quickly swirl the egg around the pan with chopsticks.
+When the mixture is set but still runny, add one portion of ketchup fried rice in the middle.
+If you feel the pan is getting too hot, remove the pan from the heat and put on top of a damp towel to cool the pan.

 - Wrap the ketchup rice on both sides with the egg omelette.
-It doesn’t have to be perfectly wrapped, but make sure to create the “edge” around the fried rice with the omelette.
+It doesn’t have to be perfectly wrapped, but make sure to create an “edge” around the fried rice with the omelette.

-- Place the serving plate under the pan and flip the pan to transfer the omelette rice.
+- Place the serving plate under the pan and invert the pan to transfer the omelette rice.

-- Place a piece of paper towel on top and gently shape the omelette into a football shape.
+- Place a piece of paper towel on top and gently shape the omelette like an American football or rubgy ball.
 Repeat this process to make the other omurice.

-- To serve, pour the tomato sauce over the Omurice.
-You can reheat the sauce or use room temperature sauce.
+- Top the omurice with some tomato ketchup sauce that‘s either at room temperature or reheated.
 Garnish the omurice with parsley.
 Enjoy!

 To Store